I used to work at a boarding kennel, and let me tell you that not every boarding kennel is the same!

-2. Make sure the kennel staff is aware of your dog’s special needs.
+2. Make sure the dog boarding staff is aware of your dog’s special needs.

-I will inform the staff that Ace has a sensitive stomach and not to worry if he throws up.
+For example, I used to inform the staff that my Lab mix Ace has a sensitive stomach and not to worry if he throws up.
 They also know that my dog Remy will try to eat all toys, bedding and bowls!

 Writing out a short list might be helpful if your dog is on medication or has allergies.